 The Lost City according to archaeologists

 To discover this archaeological site officially, a commission was created to study it.
 The Buritaca river valley also had other sites that were numbered as they were located, so for the archaeological record, what is now popularly known as the Lost City, was called Buritaca 200.
 For the archaeologists, Buritaca 200 was a great opportunity to learn more about the culture that had inhabited the area.
 However, even though the ruins had resisted the passage of time, they required restoration.
-These works, both the arrival of the first commission to the site, and its study and restoration were done with the help of guaqueros and locals who knew the area and the ruins very well.
+These works, both the arrival of the first commission to the site and its study and restoration were done with the help of guaqueros and locals who knew the area and the ruins very well.

 The Lost City according to actual indigenous tribes

-The indigenous people claim that they have always known about the existence of the Lost City, in fact they say that in their oral tradition there is a story about the site.
-From a scientific point of view, the archaeological evidence shows that the site was totally unknown to anyone for approximately 400 years.
+The indigenous people claim that they have always known about the existence of the Lost City, they say that in their oral tradition there is a story about the site.
+From a scientific point of view, the archaeological evidence shows that the site was unknown to anyone for approximately 400 years.

 In any case, today Ciudad Perdida is a sacred place for the indigenous tribes that inhabit the Sierra Nevada de Santa Marta, it is a point where they make offerings to the gods or guardian spirits to maintain the balance of the Sierra Nevada and therefore of the cosmos.
-For them Ciudad Perdida is called Teyuna in honor of a mythical hero who gave birth to the fathers of the natural elements.
+For them, Ciudad Perdida is called Teyuna in honor of a mythical hero who gave birth to the fathers of the natural elements.

 The Lost City according to the rest of the world

 The restoration and study works were from 1976 to 1986 when it opened its doors to the public.
 Since then it began to position itself as a tourist destination of worldwide interest.
-So the famous trek to Ciudad Perdida became for many another item on their bucket list or a challenge to be faced.
+So the famous trek to Ciudad Perdida became for many another item on their bucket list or a challenge to face.

 So now the question is…